evertrue/zookeeper-cookbook/README.md

 #### zookeeper_config

-This resource renders a Zookeeper configuration file.
+This resource renders a ZooKeeper configuration file.
 Period-delimited parameters can be specified either as a flat hash, or by embeddeding each sub-section within a separate hash.
 See the example below for an example.